 Fibre optic broadband is fast, reliable and more affordable than ever.
-But what is it, what does it let you do, and - most importantly - should you get it? broadbandchoices.co.uk is here to help you decide...
+But what is it, what does it let you do, can you get it where you live and, if you can, is it worth getting? broadbandchoices.co.uk is here to help you decide...

 You've probably alread visited our fibre optic broadband postcode checker.
 And no doubt you've heard a lot about fibre optic broadband.
 It's hard to miss - the likes of BT and Virgin Media are constantly shouting about it on their TV adverts.